Some Chuuk Lagoon wrecks still have parts of skeletons inside them

 3. Japanese Destroyer Oite – Human Shrine and skeletal bones

 The Oite wreck is one of the many deep dives of Chuuk Lagoon.
-Suited best for technical divers who are prepared for dealing with decompression stop diving.
-Shes outside the scope for recreational diving, as she’s in water deeper than 40 metres (131 feet).
+Suited best for technical divers who certified and experienced for decompression stop diving.
+The Oite wreck too deep for recreational diving, as she’s in water deeper than 40 metres (131 feet).

 The above image is of two human skulls sitting side-by-side a statue of Buddha.
-This has been set up as some sort of shrine to the dead seamen of Chuuk Lagoon, many of whom died on 17th February 1944.
+This has been set up as shrine to the dead seamen of Chuuk Lagoon, many of whom died on 17th February 1944.

 4. Japanese Destroyer Oite – Human skeletal bones and skull